Showing posts with label Germany. Show all posts

 The Demographic Crash of Civilizations

-In Africa, children under age 15 account for 41% of the population in 2015 and young persons aged 15 to 24 for a further 19%.
-Latin America and the Caribbean and Asia, which have seen greater declines in fertility, have smaller percentages of children (26 and 24 %) and similar percentages of youth (17 and 16%).
-In total, these three regions are home to 1.7 billion children and 1.1 billion young persons in 2015.
+In contrast, Africa remains demographically youthful.
+In 2015, children under 15 made up 41% of its population, with another 19% aged 15 to 24.
+Latin America and the Caribbean, as well as much of Asia—regions that have seen substantial fertility declines—show smaller proportions of children (26% and 24%, respectively) and comparable shares of youth (17% and 16%).
+Together, these three regions were home to 1.7 billion children and 1.1 billion young people in 2015.

 Source: UN DESA